opensafely-core/ehrql/docs/ehrql/tutorial/opensafely-project.md

 ### Running the `project.yaml`

-Running a `project.yaml` which contains a Data Builder action is much the same as for any other OpenSAFELY project.
+Running a `project.yaml` which contains a ehrQL action is much the same as for any other OpenSAFELY project.

 Use [`opensafely run`](../../../opensafely-cli.md/#run) to run the `project.yaml`:

 1. In your terminal, change directory to where you have the example `project.yaml` file.
 2. Run `opensafely run extract_1a_minimal_population`
-3. The OpenSAFELY CLI should run Data Builder with the dataset definition and you should find the output in the relative path shown under `outputs` in the `project.yaml`.
+3. The OpenSAFELY CLI should run ehrQL with the dataset definition and you should find the output in the relative path shown under `outputs` in the `project.yaml`.

 ### Tutorial exercises